LAW ENFORCEMENT TRANSFORMATION SEMINARS

 Monday, June 27, at 9:15am in Room 2209

-PRESENTERS: Stephen Redfern, Deputy Chief of Police, Boulder (CO) Police Dept.; Krista Flannigan, ICPTTA Consultant, ICF, Inc.; and Cassidee Carlson, ICPTTA Consultant, ICF, Inc.
+PRESENTERS: Stephen Redfearn, Deputy Chief of Police, Boulder (CO) Police Dept.; Krista Flannigan, ICPTTA Consultant, ICF, Inc.; and Cassidee Carlson, ICPTTA Consultant, ICF, Inc.; Tara Hughes, Project Director, ICF, Inc.

 DESCRIPTION: Communities across the country are beginning to plan for how local providers would respond in the aftermath of a mass violence or domestic terrorism event.
 Incidents of mass violence often bring together stakeholders that otherwise rarely work together: emergency managers, victim service providers, and behavioral health care workers.